Fernanda Ramírez: International career

 Ramírez was called to Chile's senior squad as a replacement for the injured Carla Guerrero on 29 November 2020.
 She was included in the 22-player squad for the Olympics Intercontinental Play-offs against Cameroon in Apr 2021.

-Ramírez made her senior debut in a friendly against Slovakia on 10 Jun 2021.
-Chile lost the game 0-1.
+Ramírez made her senior debut in a friendly against Slovakia on 10 Jun 2021 where their team lost 0-1 to the Slovaks.

+She represented Chile at the 2023 Pan American Games, where Chile won the silver medal.